gritzko/librdx/RDX.md

 Replicated Data eXchange format RDX is like [protobuf][g], but CRDT.
 RDX can be used for data storage, distributed and asynchronous data exchange and in other applications.
 RDX fully supports local-first, offline-first and peer-to-peer replication.
 No central server is required, as RDX supports versioning.
-That way, any two *replicas* can merge their changes.
+That way, any two *replicas* can merge their changes, like `git` does.
 RDX data types can serve as merge operators in an LSM database (leveldb, RocksDB, pebble, Cassandras).
 That way, one can effectively have a CRDT database for free (which [Chotki][c] basically is).

+RDX has a binary/[TLV][t] and a text/[JSON-like][j] variants.

+The difference from [Automerge][a] JSON CRDT is the change of direction:

+  * Automerge adapted CRDTs to implement "mergeable JSON", while
+  * RDX retrofitted JSON and LSM semantics to make them fit CRDT.

-RDX employs *unified* CRDTs able to synchronize with
+RDX employs *unified* CRDTs able to synchronize using

  1. operations and op logs,
  2. full states or